Electricity Bill Calculator

 If you have rooftop solar, excess electricity your system exports to the grid earns you a solar feed-in tariff credit.
 This credit reduces your bill.
 The calculator uses a typical Australian solar feed-in tariff of 8c/kWh and estimates export from a standard 6.6kW system.

-How much can I save by switching electricity plans?
+How much could I reduce my bill by switching electricity plans?

 What is a daily supply charge?